KenVanHoeylandt/Spork-Website/docs/documentation/android/annotations/bindlayout.md

 # @BindLayout

-This annotation can be used with classes derived from:
+This annotation can be used with classes inheriting:

 - android.app.`Activity`
 - android.view.`ViewGroup`